sleepinzombie/dotfiles/git/README.md

 To obviate such occurrences, a script named `git-setup.sh` has been devised to streamline this process automatically.

+### `git-setup.sh` Script Details

+The `git-setup.sh` script has been enhanced to:

+- Conditionally Include Configurations: The script now dynamically includes configurations for `SIGNINGKEY` and `GPG_COMMIT` only if their respective environment variables are set in the `gitconfig.env` file.
+- Remove Empty Lines: After processing, the script removes empty lines to ensure a clean and readable output.

 ## Usage

 #### 1. Clone the Repository